11 Best Places in Florida to Visit – A Resident’s List

 We like visiting Amelia Island because –

 There are numerous resorts on the east side of the island.
-A couple have a golf course and all have beach access.
+A couple have golf courses, and all have Atlantic Ocean beach access.

-In Fernandina Beach, a reasonably priced Hampton Inn is close to the historic downtown area and within walking distance to the shops.
+In Fernandina Beach, a reasonably priced Hampton Inn is close to the historic downtown area and within walking distance of the shops.
 Resorts like the Omni and the Ritz-Carlton are beautiful and expensive, but many of their amenities may be worth the expense.
 Several bed and breakfast locations dot the island.
+Our choices are the Hampton Inn for budget and the Omni for luxury.

-Spending a few days on Amelia Island can be one of the places in Florida you choose to visit.
+Spending a few days on Amelia Island should be high on your list of the best places in Florida to visit.

 $$$ Food Resorts $$$$